 East Asian countries have a tradition for more direct government intervention than what is seen in US and in Europe.
 This applies not only to socialist countries such as China and Vietnam, but also to market economies like the ones in Japan, Singapore and South Korea.

 In the case of Vietnam, it can be said that the formal institutional factors at Level 3 played a critical role in formulating universal service policies in Vietnam, in which the international agreements (Bilateral Trade Agreement signed with the US and commitments from WTO) played a leading role and the CPV’s directives played a guarantee role.
 In the other words, universal service policies in Vietnam was deeply rooted from the international agreements and the directives of CPV.
 Under the pressure of the integration of with the world economy Vietnam had to open up their telecommunication market for foreign and domestic competitors, and gave up the cross-subsidy mechanism and establish VTF to support providing universal service.
-However, to switch from a monopoly regime controlled by one party to a competition regime with various actors enter the market the role of CPV was critical.
+However, to switch from a monopoly regime controlled by one party to a competition regime with various actors entering the market the role of CPV was critical.
 As a former General Director of DGPT said that the Directive 58 removed concerns of CPV’s leaders and the State about national security.
 As a guarantor, it backed up for the government to negotiate with the United States and WTO later to open the Vietnamese telecommunication market.
 This Directive encouraged the application of ICT into all fields of economy and society, from production and management to reducing poverty.
 Moreover, he also said that many ideas of this Directive were reflected in the Ordinance on Post and Telecommunications in 2002 (now replaced by the Law of Telecommunications in 2009).

 The ruling party’s directives seemed to be extremely important for boosting the execution of policies in countries favouring a top down approach with an administration-based mechanism, like Vietnam and China where these parties appointed officials and administrators both in government entities and key state-owned-enterprises at various levels.
 Here, success or failure in implementing the parties’ policies remarkably affected enterprise leaders’ political career (Liu, 2012).
 Hence, on the one hand, provision of universal service may develop much further when these state-owned-enterprises are under pressure from the party.
 This idea is demonstrated in the case of Vietnam and China.
 As the communist parties had policies on development of ICT in Vietnam (the Directive 58), or the project of ‘New Socialist Countryside’ in China, the entire governmental systems had to carry out instantly.
 In Vietnam, the Prime Minister specified the Directive by issuing the Program 74, and then MIC introduced the Circular 05 to deploy the Program 74 and ordered state-owned-telecom providers to provide universal service.
 In China, Ministry of Information Industry launched the ‘Village Access Project’ and assigned six state-owned-carriers and provinces to execute as well as to seek funding (Jayakar & Liu, 2014).
 As a result, two countries achieved significantly success in short time: Vietnam, after five years, reached 16 lines per 100 inhabitants (increased threefold from the initial objective); the penetration of the internet was 0.32% in 2009 (increased almost twofold compared to that in 2004); 97% of communes had at least a public telephone centre; in China, after almost four years, 99.5% of its total administrative villages were connected (Xia & Lu, 2008).